Post Title | Chief Officer (Innovative Technology) |

 AND

-(2) be in possession of one of the following:
+(2) Applicants must be in possession of one of the following:

-Candidates who do not have the necessary academic or professional qualifications but have at least ten (10) years of relevant senior managerial experience in pertinent technologies and service delivery, may still apply as the MDIA may still be interested in speaking with them***.
+If the candidate does not have the necessary academic or professional qualification but have at least ten (10) years of relevant experience in a similar role, the Authority would still be interested in speaking with them.

 *It is the responsibility of applicants in possession of qualifications awarded by Universities and other similar institutions outside Malta to produce a recognition statement on comparability of qualifications issued by the Malta Qualifications Recognition Information Centre (MQRIC).
 Applicants should do so at application stage.
 Details can be obtained by accessing the Malta Further and Higher Education Authority (MFHEA) website on https://mfhea.mt/ under MQRIC heading.